About The Royal Life Saving Society

 Our Patron is HM The Queen and our Commonwealth President is HRH Prince Michael of Kent GCVO.

-The Society is managed by the Commonwealth Management Committee (CMC), which acts as our trustee board and is headed by the Deputy Commonwealth President.
-The CMC is made up of elected Branch Presidents representing the three geographical regions of Asia Pacific, the Americas/Caribbean, and Africa/Europe.
+The Society is managed by a Board of Trustees which is headed by the Deputy Commonwealth President.
+The Board of Trustees is made up of elected representatives of the three geographical regions of Asia Pacific, the Americas/Caribbean, and Africa/Europe.

 The Society has a Memorandum of Understanding with, and Observer status to the Board of Directors of the International Lifesaving Federation (ILS).
 The World Health Organization (WHO) recognizes ILS as the world authority on the global effort to prevent drowning.

-The Royal Life Saving Society is accredited to the Commonwealth as a Civil Society.
+The Royal Life Saving Society is accredited to the Commonwealth as a Civil Society Organisation.